matloff/fastStat/StatBareMin.md

 These days machine learning is really in vogue.
 The basic goal is to preduct one variable, i.e. guess its value, from others.
-We might want to predict whether a loan applicant will pay off the loan, or predict whether someone has a certain disease, based on physical measurements, family history and so on.
+We might want to predict whether a loan applicant will pay off the loan, based on job status, previous credit history, etc.  Or  we may wish to predict whether someone has a certain disease, based on physical measurements, family history and so on.